pulumi/pulumi-hugo/themes/default/content/blog/deploy-minutes-included/index.md

     - infrastructure-lifecycle-management
 ---

 At Pulumi, we are committed to empowering developers and infrastructure teams with the tools they need to efficiently manage cloud resources at scale.
-As part of our ongoing efforts to enhance user experience and ease of use, we are excited to share some significant updates to Pulumi Deployments pricing, making it easier for all customers to experiment with and adopt our the easiest way to go from code to cloud.
-Paired with the launch of [Drift Detection and Remediation](/blog/drift-detection), [Time-to-Live Stacks](/blog/ttl) and [Scheduled Deployments](/blog/scheduled-deployments)- it has never been easier to kick the tires on the latest and greatest tools for [infrastructure lifecycle management](/blog/infrastructure-lifecycle-management).
+As part of our ongoing efforts to enhance user experience and ease of use, we are excited to share some significant updates to Pulumi Deployments pricing, making it easier for _all_ customers to experiment with and adopt the easiest way to go from code to cloud.

+Starting today, all paid Pulumi Cloud organizations get 3,000 minutes per month of Pulumi Deployments included with their Pulumi Cloud subscription.

+Paired with the launch of [Drift Detection and Remediation](/blog/drift-detection), [Time-to-Live Stacks](/blog/ttl) and [Scheduled Deployments](/blog/scheduled-deployments) - it has never been easier to kick the tires on the latest and greatest tools for [infrastructure lifecycle management](/blog/infrastructure-lifecycle-management).

 ## Introduction to Pulumi Deployments